Lecture Notes in Cosmology

 where

 is the sum over the helicities, defined in Eq.~\eqref{sumofthehelicities}. \end{ex}

 \hrulefill

-Comparing the result found in the exercise with Eq.~\eqref{xiensembleqaverage} it is quite straightforward to see that the tensor quantum perturbations are Gaussian with power spectrum:
+Comparing the result found in the exercise with Eq.~\eqref{xiensembleqaverage}, it is quite straightforward to see that if the tensor quantum perturbations are Gaussian, we completely characterize them by their power spectrum:

-hence we need to solve Eq.~\eqref{heqGW}, or rather Eq.~\eqref{geqGW}, in order to determine $|h(\eta,k)|^2$.
+Hence, we need to solve Eq.~\eqref{heqGW}, or rather Eq.~\eqref{geqGW}, in order to determine $|h(\eta,k)|^2$.

-Inspect Eq.~\eqref{geqGW}.
 There are two regimes of interest.
-The first is for very short wavelength, i.e. $k^2 \gg a''/a$, for which the equation becomes:
+The first is for short wavelengths $k^2 \gg a''/a$, for which the equation becomes:

 which is the usual harmonic oscillator equation.
-This means that the details of the inflationary evolution, encoded in $a(\eta)$, are not important on very small scales.
-This was not unexpected since on very small scales the expansion of the universe is irrelevant.
-Moreover, from the QFT point of view, we can then look at the quantisation as that of a free field in Minkowski space and thus determine:
+This means that the details of the inflationary evolution, encoded in $a(\eta)$, are not important on very small scales since the time scale of the variation of $g$ is much smaller than the expansion rate of the universe.
+Therefore, we can treat the quantization of $g$ as that of a free field in Minkowski space.
+In this case, one has independent modes:

-where the normalisation $1/\sqrt{2k}$ comes from the quantisation procedure in Minkowski space.
-We can take this solution as the ``initial condition'' in solving Eq.~\eqref{geqGW} therefore addressing only those modes which satisfy the condition $k^2 \gg a''/a$ during the inflationary epoch.
+where the normalization $1/\sqrt{2k}$ comes from the quantization procedure in Minkowski space \cite{Weinberg:1995mt}.
+We can take this solution as the ``initial condition'' in solving Eq.~\eqref{geqGW}, therefore addressing only those modes that satisfy the condition $k^2 \gg a''/a$ during the inflationary epoch.

-The second regime of evolution is given by the condition $k^2 \ll |a''/a|$, i.e. for very long wavelength, for which Eq.~\eqref{geqGW} becomes:
+The second regime of evolution is for long wavelengths $k^2 \ll |a''/a|$, for which Eq.~\eqref{geqGW} becomes:

 This equation has the following formal solution: